niddk-data-challenge/Beginner-Level-Challenge-AI-Ready-TEDDY-Dataset/README.md

 > Scripts created by the winning team (ICF Inc.) to generate the AI-ready dataset for TrialNet are available in the [AI-Ready Scripts](link) folder.
 Instructions on running the scripts and the data dictionary can be found in the README in this folder.
 Additional information about the AI-ready dataset, data enhancement steps and methods used to generate the AI-ready data, handling of missingness, and potential use-cases for the AI-ready dataset are described in detail below.

 #### _Description of AI-Ready Dataset_
 For the beginner-level challenge, we performed a multi-step enhancement process for optimal usability of The Environmental Determinants of Diabetes in the Young (TEDDY) study.
 Initially we transformed the 50+ studies into a single RAW file ensuring data completeness, accommodating multiple records per MaskID, and handling specific study nuances.
 For generating the AI-Ready dataset, observations were structured based on timepoints, and various data elements underwent normalization, including time value formatting, code standardization, and text processing.
 Categorical variables were encoded, generating additional columns where necessary.
-These refinements result in a standardized, cleaned dataset suitable for diverse AI applications in Type 1 Diabetes research.
+These refinements result in a standardized, cleaned dataset suitable for diverse AI applications in type 1 diabetes research.
 We have detailed the various enhancements and transformations in this document.
 More in-depth documentation is provided as inline documentation within the code, the data dictionary, and the README files.

 #### _Data Enhancements and Methods used for preparing AI-ready dataset_
 To produce initial the RAW file, the following transformations were done: